exercism/cpp/concepts/strings/introduction.md

 # Introduction

-A `string` in C++ is a mutable object that represents text as a sequence of Unicode characters (letters, digits, punctuation, etc.).
+A `string` in C++ is a mutable object that represents text as a sequence of characters (letters, digits, punctuation, etc.).
 Strings are manipulated by calling the string's methods.

 ## Strings Library